 NOTE 4: Explicit unsubscribe by the NF consumer is still possible.

 Maximum number of reports is applicable to the subscription to one UE or a group of UE(s).
-When the subscription is applied to a group of UE(s), the parameter is applied to each individual member UE.
-The count of number of reports is per Event Type granularity.
+When the subscription is applied to a group of UE(s), the initial value of the parameter is applied to each individual member UE.
+The count of number of reports is per UE and per Event Type granularity also for group member UE.